pzelnip/www.codependentcodr.com/content/devopsdaysyyj.md

 ## Bitrot: A Story of Maintenance Failure - Will Whittaker

 This talk was just funny.
-Will's been in the industry for some time, and told the story of a project he was a part of that started in the early 2000's, that he left, and came back to and saw how the project had devolved in that time.
+Will's been in the industry for some time, and told the story of a project they were a part of that started in the early 2000's, that they left, and came back to and saw how the project had devolved in that time.
 Lots of humourous, cynical anecdotes about the horrors of maintaining a system for a long time.